MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 		- Leave the high **High confidence** and **Instance count (1)** unchanged.
 	3. Below **Action**,
 		- Select **+ Add an action** and **Restrict access or encrypt content in Microsoft 365 locations**.
-		- Select the checkbox of **Restrict access or encrypt content in Microsoft 365 locations** again and select **Block everyone.
-Only the content owner, the last modifier and the site admin will continue to have access.**
+		- Select the checkbox of **Restrict access or encrypt content in Microsoft 365 locations** again and select **Block, everyone.
+Only the content owner, the last modifier, and the site admin will continue to have access.**

 	4. Below **User notification**,
 		- Select the slider to **On** and select **Customize the policy tip text**.